 Upon filing and effectiveness of the Company's Registration Statement on Form S-1, which was declared effective by the SEC on March 7, 2019, and provided other closing conditions are met, from time to time over the term of the Purchase Agreement, the Company has the right, but not the obligation, to direct the Investor to purchase shares of the Company's common stock (the "Put Shares") in a maximum amount of \$1,000,000, provided that the number of Put Shares did not exceed 250% of the Average Daily Trading Volume (as defined in the Purchase Agreement).
 At any time and from time to time during the 3-year term of the Purchase Agreement (the "Commitment Period"), the Company has the right to deliver a notice to the Investor (the "Put Notice") and is obligated to deliver the Put Shares to Investor via DWAC (as defined in the Purchase Agreement) within two trading days.
 The purchase price (the "Purchase Price") for the Put Shares was 87.5% of the one lowest daily volume weighted average price on the Principal Market (as defined in the Purchase Agreement) (as reported by Bloomberg Finance L.P.) during the five trading days immediately following the date the Investor receives the Put Shares via DWAC associated with the applicable Put Notice (the "Valuation Period").
-The closing of a Put Notice occurs within one trading day following the end of the respective Valuation Period, whereby (i) the Investor is obligated to deliver the Investor within ten trading day following the company by wire transfer of immediately available funds and (ii) the Investor is obligated to return surplus Put Shares if the value of the Put Shares delivered to the Investor.
-The "Company to exceed the maximum commitment amount.
+The closing of a Put Notice occurs within one trading day following the end of the respective Valuation Period, whereby (i) the Investor is obligated to deliver the Investment Amount (as defined below) to the Company to exceed the maximum commitment amount.
 The Company cannot deliver another Put Notice to the Investor within ten trading days of a prior Put Notice.
-The "Investment Amount" means the aggregate Purchase Price for the Put Shares by the Investor's broker or to the Company's transfer agent for the issuance of the Put Shares (the "Clearing Costs").
+The "Investment Amount" means the aggregate Purchase Price for the Put Shares by the Investor's broker or to the Company to exceed the maximum commitment amount.
+The Company cannot deliver another Put Notice to the Investor within ten trading days of a prior Put Notice.
+The "Investment Amount" means the aggregate Purchase Price for the Put Shares by the Investor's broker or to the Company's trans